Home » Can We Teach All Children to Read and Spell?

 ”There is no question that the high functional illiteracy rate in English-speaking countries is largely a product of our formidable spelling code and the way it is (or is not) taught.”

 Despite having an exceedingly complex spelling code, English is unremarkable phoneme-wise; its 40+ phonemes (number depends on accent) is around the international average and ”all children growing up speaking English learn these sounds from even before they leave the womb (biologically primary knowledge).”
-(John Walker)
+(John Walker.
+Blog 2021)

 https://theliteracyblog.com/2021/10/28/how-to-teach-spelling-the-story-continues/

-Prof. McGuinness responds to Usha Goswami’s TES article ‘The Language Barrier’ where Goswami conflates infants learning to speak English as their first language (biologically primary knowledge) with learning the English spelling code (biologically secondary knowledge).
+Prof. McGuinness (2007) responds to Usha Goswami’s TES article ‘The Language Barrier’ where Goswami conflates learning to speak English as a first language (biologically primary knowledge) with learning to read and write using the English spelling code (biologically secondary knowledge).
 McGuinness points out, ”Language is a biological imperative.
 Reading is not.”

 https://www.dyslexics.org.uk/wp-content/uploads/2023/08/McGuinness-v-Goswami-The-language-barrier.pdf